The Camels Are Coming (film): Plot

 Nicholas has the help of an Arab sheikh, whose caravans crisscross the desert.
 During a patrol, Jack intercepts one of these caravans without finding anything.
-Just then, an aircraft piloted by a beautiful aviator, Anita Rogers (Anna Lee) lands nearby.
+Just then, an aircraft piloted by a beautiful aviator, Anita Rogers lands nearby.
 Back in Cairo, Jack is sure Anita has something to do with the criminal activities, and follows her.

 Jack manages to steal a suitcase that a stranger gives to Anita.
-After a chase among the pyramids of Gizeh, suitcase turns out to contain only cigarettes.
+After a chase among the pyramids of Gizeh, the suitcase turns out to contain only cigarettes.
 The escapade makes headlines and Jack feels the wrath of the general's anger.
 Shortly after, Anita, who has fallen in love with Jack, apologizes and offers to help Jack by playing the role of the Sheikh's wife while Jack pretends to be the sheikh.